 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
 The lease area is located in Tomales Bay, which is a tidally-influenced site vulnerable to flooding at current sea levels; therefore, this area will likely be at a higher risk of flood exposure given future projection scenarios of sea-level rise.
 By 2030, the region could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly over 5 feet by 2100 (National Research Council 2012).
 Rising sea levels can lead to increased flooding, and larger tidal events, and can affect erosion and sedimentation rates.
-For example, in tidally-influenced waters such as Tomales Bay, increased storms and flooding will likely increase scour, leading to decreased bank stability and structure.
+For example, in tidally-influenced waters such as Tomales Bay, increased storms and flooding will likely increase scour, leading to decreased bank stability.

-The lease area includes one mooring buoy.
-While the mooring buoy is designed to float on the water's surface and move with the ebb and flow of current tides, a longer chain connecting the buoy to the concrete drum on the bay bottom may be necessary in the future to accommodate rising sea levels.
+Improvements within the lease area include two mooring buoys.
+While the mooring buoys are designed to float on the water's surface and move with the ebb and flow of current tides, a longer chain connecting the buoys to the anchors on the bay bottom may be necessary in the future to accommodate rising sea levels.
 Regular maintenance will reduce the likelihood of severe structural degradation or dislodgement.
 The lease includes an acknowledgment that the lease premises may be subject to the effects of sea-level rise and may require additional maintenance or protection as a result, for which the lessee agrees to be solely responsible.